+Across stream trends in community P:B and M

 Warming-induced shifts in community body size distributions were associated with a community-level increase in the absolute rates of material flux.
 At the community level, we observed a ~7% increase in the mean biomass turnover rate (P:B; y-1) of populations for each 1∘C of warming.
 Although this effect among communities may be partially attributed to the thermodynamic influence of temperature (Gillooly et al. 2001), biomass turnover rate is also closely related to organism body size (Brown et al. 2004, Huryn and Benke 2007).
-Thus, warming may influence the distributions of P:B ratios directly through its effects on metabolic rate and indirectly through reductions in organism body size.
-The increase in P:B we observed across communities was similar in magnitude to the reduction in body size (i.e., +7% vs –9%, respectively), reinforcing the fundamental connection between organism body size and P:B, but also suggesting increases in mean population P:B across communities may, in large part, be attributed to reduced organism body sizes (Figure 1B & C).
+Thus, warming may influence the distributions of P:B ratios directly through its effects on metabolic rate and indirectly through reductions in organism body size and associated life history traits.
+The increase in P:B we observed across communities was similar in magnitude to the reduction in body size (i.e., +7% vs –9%, respectively), reinforcing the fundamental connection between organism body size and P:B, but also suggesting increases in mean population P:B across communities may, in part, be attributed to reduced organism body sizes (Figure 1B & C).
 Organism body size is related to a number of other ecological attributes (Peters 1983) and changes in body size with increasing temperatures are likely to have broad implications for ecosystems in a changing climate (Gibert 2019).

 A general reduction in body size has been deemed a “universal” response to warming (Daufresne et al. 2009, Gardner et al. 2011, Uszko et al. 2022), but notable deviations exists across ecosystems (Thresher et al. 2007, O’Gorman et al. 2012, Ohlberger 2013).
 We observed a clear decrease in the average individual body size of populations from cool to warm communities (Figure 1B), corresponding to ~-9% decline in the mass of individuals for every 1∘C increase in temperature.
 While this change is based on community-level shifts (i.e., different sets of taxa), the magnitude of decline is consistent with intra-taxon patterns measured across broad phylogenetic groups (Deutsch et al. 2022).
-Interestingly, our results contrast with a previous warming experiment in one of our study streams showing a 3∘C increase in temperature shifted community biomass and productivity from smaller to larger organisms (Nelson et al. 2017a, 2017b).
-Moreover, a study of diatom communities across the same temperature gradient in Iceland that reported no consistent change in body size at either the population- or community-level (O’Gorman et al. 2012, Adams et al. 2013).
+Interestingly, our results contrast with a warming experiment conducted in one of our study streams showing a 3∘C increase in temperature shifted community biomass and productivity from smaller to larger organisms (Nelson et al. 2017a, 2017b).
+Moreover, a study of diatom communities across the same temperature gradient in Iceland reported no consistent change in body size at either the population- or community-level (O’Gorman et al. 2012, Adams et al. 2013).
 Other studies have reported similar deviations from the “universal” response for other taxonomic groups (e.g., invertebrates: Zeuss et al. 2017, birds: Geist 1987, Riemer et al. 2018, fish: Rypel 2014).
-While there is certainly a strong propensity for reduced body size with warming, clearly other processes can modify the direction and magnitude of body size shifts and how they play out from individual to ecosystem scales.
+While there is a strong propensity for reduced body size with warming, clearly many processes modify the direction and magnitude of body size shifts and how they play out from individual to ecosystem scales (e.g., growth and developmental rates, resource supply, competition, predation, etc., Ohlberger 2013).